-Every time we make a decisions involving multiple choices we are making an opportunity cost based decisions.
-Since most of the time these costs in in the future and are uncertainty, we need to estimate those opportunity costs as well as the probability that our choice is the right choice to produce the desired beneficial outcomes.
+Every time we make a decision involving multiple choices we are making an opportunity cost based decisions.
+Since most of the time, these costs in the future and are uncertainty, we need to estimate those opportunity costs as well as the probability that our choice is the right choice to produce the desired beneficial outcomes.

 Here's an example from a tool we use, Palisade software's Crystal Ball.
-There are similar plug in for Excel (RiskAmp is affordable for the individual).
+There are similar plugins for Excel (RiskAmp is affordable for the individual).